Ponce ~ 6 Must-Try Activities

 You will need to fuel up for all these activities, so check out my recommendations for restaurants in Ponce here!

-The famous Parque de Bombas (the red and black building on the Plaza, which was the first fire station in Puerto Rico, now a museum of firefighting) was closed for renovation during our visit.
+The famous Parque de Bombas (the red and black building on the Plaza, which was the first fire station in Puerto Rico, now a museum of firefighting) was closed for renovation during our visit, but it usually is included in the Walking Tour.

 Ponce also has a Museum of Puerto Rican Music, but we were not able to go.